songtinghu/frontend-challenge/README.md

 Nothing but not least, from this frontend challenge exercise, I learned how to set up Github Page to present my work.
 It is very useful for me to make sure everything looks cool after committing.

 It was a valuable experience to finally get the work look good.
-I reviewed some of the examples in my previous checkpoints to help me figure out how to write the complete html.
+I reviewed some of the examples in my previous checkpoints to help me figure out how to write the complete html!